Marcia Claesson is a freelance writer of fiction and nonfiction, a homeschooler, and a mother of two.

 "But I like the feel of a book in my hands."
 We've all heard that line when someone brings up the Kindle or other e-readers.
-It was my standard line too.
-But I finally gave in and bought one.
-Actually, I asked my husband to get me one as an early Christmas present.
+It was my standard line, too.
+But I finally gave in and asked my husband to get me one as an early Christmas present.
 From my standpoint, here are the main advantages and disadvantages of a Kindle.

 Advantages of a Kindle

 - You can get an amazing number of books for free from the Kindle Store or from websites such as the Gutenberg Project.
-If something isn't available in Kindle format, you can send it as an attachment to a special e-mail address, and it will deliver it automatically to your Kindle.
+If something isn't available in Kindle format, you can send it as an attachment to a special e-mail address and have it delivered automatically to your Kindle.

 - Recent books are a little cheaper in Kindle format than print.

-- You can also surf the web (clumsy but it works), listen to mp3 recordings (music or podcasts), and play games.
+- You can also surf the web (clumsily, but it works), listen to mp3 recordings (music or podcasts), and play games.

 - The dictionary feature is especially nice.
-Put your cursor in front of a word, and you can see the definition of that word immediately.
-A great way to increase your vocabulary.
+Put your cursor in front of a word and you can immediately see that word's definition: A great way to increase your vocabulary.

 - You can increase the font size.